ros2/design/articles/node_lifecycle.md

 The value of `state` must be one of the constants defined in the service definition.

+### Lifecycle events

 A topic should be provided to broadcast the new life cycle state when it changes.
 This topic must be latched.
-The topic must be named `current_state`
+The topic must be named `current_state` it will carry both the end state and the transition, with return code.
+It will publish ever time that a transition is triggered, whether successful or not.

+{% raw %}
+    int8 INITIALIZE=0
+    int8 ACTIVATE=1
+    int8 DEACTIVEATE=2
+    int8 ERROR=3
+    int8 DESTROY=4
+    int8 RESET=5

+    int8 transition
+    bool success
+    ComponentState resultant_state

+{% endraw %}